-Our work in Bangladesh started over ten years ago.
+Our work to help cleft children in Bangladesh began over ten years ago.
 The project grew steadily from around 300 operations per year initially.
-At the end of 2018, we were able to again significantly increase our aid in Bangladesh by expanding our surgical team.
-With a team expanded to now four surgeons, we doubled the number of operations performed in Bangladesh from 761 in 2018 to 1,870 in 2019.
+In 2018, we were able to grow our ability to help in Bangladesh by expanding our surgical team.
+With a team expanded to four surgeons, we more than doubled the number of operations performed in Bangladesh from 761 in 2018 to 1,870 in 2019.
 Project locations are the two largest cities in Bangladesh, Dhaka and Chittagong, and the city of Rajshahi in the northwest.

 “The need for help in Bangladesh is immense.
 So many children are still waiting for their surgery.
 Our local team – the surgeons, anesthesiologists, nurses and nurses – are doing great things.
 I am grateful to be part of this desperately needed effort. ”